brniamut/cordova-plugin-uhfnordicid-thesio/README.md

 Make Inventory of Tags.

-    var epcUHF = ''; //EMPTY if you  want to make full Inventory, in this case Scan Function return a String with all readed tags: For Example TAG1,TAG2,TAG3, var epcUHF = 'TAG1'; //EPC of Tag that you are searching, in this case function return OK (tag is discovered) or KO (tag is not discovered) var waittimeUHF = 5000; //Scan duration in milliseconds (maximum 20000) var powerUHF = 9; //Possible values from 9 to 27
+    var epcUHF = ''; //EMPTY if you  want to make full Inventory, in this case Scan Function return a String with all readed tags: For Example TAG1,TAG2,TAG3,
+    //var epcUHF = 'TAG1'; //EPC of Tag that you are searching, in this case function return OK (tag is discovered) or KO (tag is not discovered) var waittimeUHF = 5000; //Scan duration in milliseconds (maximum 20000) var powerUHF = 9; //Possible values from 9 to 27